Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

 - [Key Attestation](https://github.com/VisionR1/KeyAttestation): App that checks that tests the device ability to pass attestation challenges and gives details on the certificates.

 ## Guide

+This guide requires a rooted phone, if you don't want have a rooted phone and you are using in a custom ROM that allows to set a custom `keybox.xml` file, you can check [a rootless integrity fix guide](https://github.com/yadavnikhil03/Play-integrity-fix-guide/blob/main/guide/keybox_guide.md).

 To get strong integrity do this: